Dear Faculty and Staff Members:

 Early indications are that we have the highest enrollment in UF’s history this fall, with more than 53,100 students as of the last day of regular registration on Friday.
 These students include another exceptionally accomplished entering class of nearly 7,300 freshmen, including resident freshmen, UF Online freshmen and PaCE students, as well as about 1,850 new transfer students.
 We also have about 4,500 new graduate and professional students.

 Looking to the year ahead, we’re on track to open the revitalized O’Connell Center in December and the Newell Hall Student Learning Commons in April.
-We plan to open the new chemistry building, Joseph Hernandez Hall, in early 2017.
+We plan to open the new chemistry building in early 2017.
 Meanwhile, the impressive new UF Health hospital towers on Archer Road are enclosed and will be completed by December 2017.

 I am particularly pleased about our university-wide goal-setting initiative, The Decade Ahead, and grateful to those of you who have participated.
 I appreciate your thoughtful discourse and your ambitions on behalf of our colleges, and now, your work on the important next step – moving forward to reach our goals.